Religion in Iraq: Modern era

+Altar dedicated to Gudea and other divine figures, by a practitioner of Zuism (Mesopotamian Neopaganism) from Nasiriyah.

-The “Global Index of Religiosity and Atheism” listed Iraq as one of six countries as having the lowest rate of atheism in 2012.
+The "Global Index of Religiosity and Atheism" listed Iraq as one of six countries as having the lowest rate of atheism in 2012.
 After six years, with religious figures coming to power, the situation changed fast as the tide of religiosity receded.
 According to Iraqi thinker Izzat Shahbandar, this came after their ruling political class came to power, and their role in sectarianism and state corruption, and by regularly occupying television slots to spread their agendas.
 The increasing prevalence of atheism and agnosticism signals a tidal public opinion change.

 Iraq has Islam as the official religion of the state, according to Article 2 of the Constitution, Article 14 of which states that all Iraqis are equal before the law without discrimination.
 Article 43 of the Constitution gave freedom to followers of every sect to practice their religious rituals, and emphasized the Husseini rituals, and that the state guarantees freedom of worship and the protection of its places.
 The population, according to the latest census prepared by the Central Agency for Public Mobilization and Statistics for the year 2017, is 37 million, 139 thousand, and 519 people, with a growth rate of 2.61%, with a male-to-female ratio at birth of 103.9%.

 In 2005, the population was 27,962,968, according to the Central Bureau of Statistics.
 The population, according to the Ministry of Planning and Development Cooperation for 2015, reached 36 million people, an increase of 5 million from 2009, when the number reached 31.6 million people.
-All figures and statistics are estimates, as no census has been conducted since 1997.
+Iraq conducted its first nationwide population census in decades in 2024.
+Final results announced in November 2025 recorded a population of 46,118,793.
+The census did not distinguish between Sunni and Shia Muslims and did not collect ethnicity data, limiting its usefulness for estimating the populations of some ethnoreligious minorities.